bocoup/web-platform-contribution-guide/src/skills.rst

 If a case matches both the criteria for ``INVALID_CHARACTER_ERR`` and ``NAMESPACE_ERR``, it is ambiguous which exception should be thrown.

-In the current DOM Standard [#dom_namespaces]_, this is unambiguous by the use of an algorithm, where it is clear that the check for ``InvalidCharacterError`` comes before the checks for ``NamespaceError``.
+`In the current DOM Standard <https://dom.spec.whatwg.org/#namespaces>`__, this is unambiguous by the use of an algorithm, where it is clear that the check for ``InvalidCharacterError`` comes before the checks for ``NamespaceError``.

-A good way to reduce ambiguity is to write specification prose in terms of the Infra Standard [#infra]_.
+A good way to reduce ambiguity is to write specification prose in terms of the `Infra Standard <https://infra.spec.whatwg.org/>`__.
 This standard lays the groundwork for other standards.
 Similar to how a programming language provides a standard library, the Infra Standard defines terminology for algorithms, defines data types and related operations.